kossiitkgp/docs/community/recruitment.md

 - Collaborate on projects together
 - Be an active member of the society

 However, we have been collaborating with non-KOSS members since forever.
-They are welcoming to join/lead our events or pitch something to us.
+They are welcome to join/lead our events or pitch something to us.
 If they want to talk about something, we can have them in one of our meetings as well.